 The healthcare industry has benefited from many groundbreaking innovations over the past decade.
 The industry has learned to embrace adoption of new technologies to deliver healthcare services that are best for their patients.
-Understanding the scale of which artificial intelligence plays in these new technologies to analyze, predict and advise is critical to understand the pivotal force AI is becoming to achieve digital transformation in the healthcare industry.
+Understanding the scale in which artificial intelligence plays in these new technologies to analyze, predict and advise is critical to understand how AI is becoming a force to drive digital transformation in the healthcare industry.

-AI innovations in the healthcare industry are cost saving, time saving and, most importantly, life saving, enabling the healthcare industry to reach that next big breakthrough.
-Here we discuss how various artificial intelligence capabilities are solving major healthcare challenges.
+Artificial Intelligence innovations in the healthcare industry are cost and time saving, enabling the healthcare industry to reach that next big breakthrough.
+Here we discuss how AI can help address major challenges within the healthcare industry.

 How AI Solves Healthcare Industry Challenges

 The global healthcare market reached a value of nearly $8.4 trillion in 2018 and by 2022 it is expected to be $11.9 Trillion"